 Your stake will not be able to be unlocked until Phase 1.5, which we estimate to be between 6 and 18 months.
 Afterwards the unbonding time could range from 1 day to 3 weeks.

 Yes, a portion of your staked ETH can be destroyed, and your validator may be removed from the active set.
 You can lose ETH for malicious actions, going offline, and for failing to validate.

 Yes.
 If your validator's stake falls below 16 ETH, it will be removed from the active set

-Ethereum 2.0 issues new ETH at a dynamic rate that is determined algorithmically, based upon the number of ETH staked.
-If only 524,288 ETH minimum are staked, ~113k new ETH will be minted in one year.
+Ethereum 2.0 will issue new ETH at a dynamic rate that is determined algorithmically, based upon the number of ETH staked.
+If the 524,288 ETH minimum are staked, ~113k new ETH will be minted in one year.
 If 10M ETH are staked, ~490k new ETH will be minted in one year.
-As of Dec 8, 2020, 1.268M ETH are staked.

 EIP-1559 proposes to burn a portion of gas fees, and if implemented, is expected to gradually reduce the supply of ETH.